Can You Sue a Hospital for Wrongful Death?

 • Failure to fire incompetent or unlicensed employees.

-Suing a Hospital When a Doctor or Other Healthcare Employee was at Fault
+Suing a Hospital When a Healthcare Employee was at Fault

 Attorney Billy Johnson